 Globalization seems to have opened Pandora’s Box; now these practices have become the norm, it will be next to impossible to return to the old, local ways.
 Therefore, globalization needs to improve from within.

-The biggest change would be the major economic countries of the G7/G20 making serious efforts to combat climate change and provide resources for development of renewable technology.
+The biggest change would be the major economic countries of the G7/G20 making serious efforts to combat climate change and provide resources for development of cleantech and renewable energy technology, such as more efficient wind turbines.
 At present, there is no obvious sign of any change in direction from any of the G20 countries; they are more posturing about environmental concerns than making serious, beneficial changes.

 However, as our climate changes and businesses begin to suffer the impact of this change — such as more storms and hurricanes — then the major economies may begin to alter the way they behave.
 They may be forced due to economic circumstances to alter their practices and seek to protect the environment from future harm.
 Hopefully, for the sake of the entire planet, they come to this realization sooner rather than later.